marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.4.8 =
+- added russian translation by Alexufo (www.serebniti.ru)
+- fixed a link that didn't change color on mouse over

 = 0.4.7 =
 - remove some code that did not belong...
 - does not show auto-draft-posts in wp3